MouradRashwan/Stack-library/README.md

-# Stack is a generic data structure library written in C.
+# Stack is a generic data structure library written in C, supports both static and dynamic allocation.